oddcommit/Python-twitter-opensea.io/README.md

 ### `⚙️` Setup
 - Star this project or else it will not work
-- Run the following command in CMD: `pip install cloudscraper`
+- Run the following command in CMD: `pip install cloudscraper bs4`
 - Input your proxies in `./proxies.txt`
 - Input your addresses in `./addresses.txt`
 - CD into the dir of the project and run `python3 main.py`